HariSekhon/lib/README.md

 #### Configuration ####

-Strict validations include host/domain/fqdns using TLDs which are populated from the official IANA list.
-To update the official IANA TLD list with the latest valid TLDs do
+Strict validations include host/domain/fqdns using TLDs which are populated from the official IANA list, a snapshot of which is shipped as part of this project.

+To update the bundled official IANA TLD list with the latest valid TLDs do
 ```
 make tld
 ```